Slow Roast Pork Belly with Five-spice and Brown Sugar Recipe | Otway Pork

 1. Place the pork belly skin side up and uncovered into the fridge for 24 hours to dry out.

-2. Using a jaccard or thin metal skewers, prick the skin all over but not deep into the meat.
+2. Using a jaccard or thin metal skewers, prick the skin all over but not deep into the meat but scored marks are still visible.
 Using a box cutter, score the fat side of the pork belly strips 5 mm deep and 10mm apart.
 Mix the 5-spice and sugar.

 3. Lay the pork on its skin and rub the back and sides (not the skin) with the olive oil.
 Sprinkle the sugar mix lightly over all sides except for the skin and rub in.